 Do KOHO and STACK offer cash back?

-KOHO offers a flat cash-back rate, the same way you’d expect from a credit card on all purchases, and you can earn extra cash-back for referring your friends to KOHO.
-They also do have a rewards section similar to STACK’s, where you can get deals on products, but they have a more narrow range of offers that are a bit more focused on building your overall financial health—and again, it’s on top of their flat-rate cashback on every purchase.
+KOHO offers a flat cash-back rate of 0.5%, the same as you might expect from a credit card on all purchases, and you can earn extra cash back for referring your friends to KOHO.
+They also do have a rewards section similar to STACK’s, where you can get deals on products, but they have a more narrow range of offers that are a bit more focused on building your overall financial health—and again, it’s on top of their flat-rate cash back on every purchase.
+Plus, with the new KOHO Save feature, you’ll earn 1.2% interest on anything in your KOHO account — including your cash back rewards.

-STACK does not offer what most people think of as a traditional cashback program.
-Instead, they call their rewards cashback, but they instead offer a network of different rewards—instead of on every purchase in a category the way you’d expect of a cashback program.
-They advertise it as “instant cashback,” but it directs you to their rewards program, which offers two types of rewards: a percentage off your order, or cashback.
+STACK does not offer what most people think of as a traditional cash-back program.
+They call their rewards cash back, but they offer a network of different rewards—instead of on every purchase in a category, the way you’d expect of a cash-back program.
+They advertise it as “instant cash back,” but it directs you to their rewards program, which offers two types of rewards: a percentage off your order, or cash back.
 If it’s a percentage off your order, you’ll see the discount when you go to pay.
-If it’s a dollar-based reward, like $1 for every $10 you spend, that’s when you’ll see cashback applied to your STACK card.
+If it’s a dollar-based reward, like $1 for every $10 you spend, that’s when you’ll see cash back applied to your STACK card.

 So one or two deals you can use through STACK to save money might be the best fit for you in terms of total rewards, if you find deals that fit with what you want to buy anyways.
 Just because it’s not actually “cashback” doesn’t mean it’s not a solid reward—it just depends on your situation and your purchase preferences.

 KOHO also offers a selection of partner offers with different rewards, but their selection is more limited.
 I love that they’ve focused more on rewards and offers that will help you level up your financial life, like a Wealthsimple Save account and discounts on Willful wills.

 How do I put money onto my KOHO or STACK card?